-- 1 package active dry yeast
+- 1 packet active dry yeast

-- 1 cup whole wheat pastry flour
+- 1 cup whole wheat pastry flour (affiliate link)

 - 2 cups oat flour

 - 4 tsp. vital wheat gluten (optional, but makes a big difference in texture)

 - ½ tsp. salt

-- 2 tablespoon olive oil
+- 2 tbsp. olive oil

 - Mix your honey and warm water together. dissolve the honey completely.
 Then add the yeast and let it sit (do not move the bowl or stir).
 It should foam.